Luftare/shadow/README.md

 #### Client

-- list spawnpoints with positions
-- player will spawn at given spawn point received from server as an index
 - player hp is displayed
 - player hp is updated based on server state
 - client has single method to reset state